Aleph-Alpha/pharia-kernel-sdk-py/docs/source/how_to.md

-# Building
+# How-To

 The Kernel SDK provides all the building blocks needed to create sophisticated AI applications.
-In this section, we will show you how to use these components effectively.

 ## Completion